dieperid/calendar/README.md

-# calendar
+# Calendar
-C program to show a calendar on the linux terminal
+It's a C program to show a calendar on the linux terminal
-> The "myNotes.md" file it's the documentation i took when i was learning C.
+> The "myNotes.md" file is the documentation i took when i was learning C.
-> The file is in french.
+> The file and the commentary in the C program are in french.

 ## How to use it
 You need to have the file "calendar" it's the binary of the C file.